KevinGuitarist/KevinGuitarist/README.md

 <!--
 Hi, Vivek!
-I've now animated your GitHub stats cards and customized them for a better look.
-I've also included a clear explanation below about the snake contribution graph, which you asked about.
+I've added a cache-busting parameter to the stats URLs.
+This will force GitHub to load the new, animated versions.
+Remember, the animation is a one-time load effect, not a continuous loop.
 -->

 <div align="center">